wulffern/wulff.no/pages/01.home/default.md

 - Love talking in front of a crowd, especially on electronics
 - Love electronics, especially anything to do with analog integrated circuit design or radio design
-- Loves the scientific method, and anything that can be proven to be true
+- Love the scientific method, and anything that can be proven to be true
-- Likes running, occasionally
+- Like running, occasionally
-- Don't mind religious people, people have the right to believe whatever they want as long as it does not adversely affect others
+- Don't mind religious people.
+People have the right to believe whatever they want for the things that can't be proven.
+As long as it does not adversely affect others
 - Not a fan of nonsense, for example homeopathy, anti-vax, flat earth, ghosts, alternative medicine